Winter 2021-2022 Dance Classes: December – February

 West African Dance with Embody the Rhythm

 Get ready to get on your feet with weekly dance classes at MSA!
-We are excited to offer on-site, in-person Flamenco School with Lindsey Bourassa and West African Dance with Embody the Rhythm this winter.
+We are excited to continue to offer Flamenco School with Lindsey Bourassa (temporarily remote through Feb 16) and West African Dance with Embody the Rhythm (in-person at MSA; mask & vax required).

 Based in Portland, Maine, Lindsey Bourassa is a flamenco dancer, choreographer, and teacher with a Master of Flamencology Degree from Escola Superior de Música de Catalunya (Barcelona, Spain) and a Certificate of Professionalization in Flamenco Arts from El Centro de Arte y Flamenco de Sevilla (Seville, Spain).
 She has performed and taught in both Spain and the United States and currently teaches Flamenco as part of the Bates College Dance Department in Lewiston, Maine.